AlejandroDVDSM/IAV_GOAP/README.md

 2. GACT_RecoverEnergy: breaking gravestones can exhaust the hunter.
 So from time to time he must eat a pumpkin to restore his energy.

 https://github.com/user-attachments/assets/f9a98d28-dab8-4cd0-8740-2bec52a857b3

+## Credits

+All assets were made by Kenney: https://kenney.nl/assets